browne878/pp5-game-keys/README.md

 - Signing up to the newsletter.
 - Receiving confirmation of the sign up.
-- Receiving the newsletter emails every 5 minutes.
 - Making and order and receiving an order confirmation email.

+Screenshots of the emails can be found [here](/readme/images/manual_testing/emails/).

 Code Validation:
 All python code has been run through the [CI Linting Tool](https://pep8ci.herokuapp.com/).
 The results can be found [here](/readme/images/code_validation/python/).